acdh-oeaw/graphviewer/docs/userdocs.rst

 Options
 -------
-The navigation pane provides following option to control the rendering of the graph:
+The navigation pane provides the following options to control the rendering of the graph:

+graph
+  select data source

 depth-before
   how many levels of connected ancestor nodes shall be displayed